Take Stock of Your Finances: Cash Flow, Assets, Receivables, Expenses and More

 If you have an inordinate amount of outstanding receivables or late deliverables, you might need to look into your follow-up and collection systems.
 Remember, you are not a bank and you are not in the business of lending.
 Be smart and prudent where necessary.

 What you spending your money on?
 Track your expenses and identify the aspects of your business that are costing the most right now.

 Are you spending money to make money or spending money on items that yield little to no return?
 Are they good investments?
 Are there expenses that you should cut down on?
 Examine your expenses regularly to see if you can cut costs and where there are potential issues or waste.

 What areas of your business are growing the fastest?
 Businesses that focus on their lead area of growth have the highest chance of success.
 Know where your greatest returns are coming from.
 Focus on those.
 Scale them and improve upon them.
 Testing your markets and your marketing is what management is all about.
 Find out what your target demographic needs, engage with them, and win!

 In business there are going to be fires that need to be put out and problems to be solved.
 You cannot avoid that.
 It can come from anywhere.
 However, you should always be learning and keeping up on trends.
 Keep one eye on your major opportunities, even as you’re firefighting.

 ==> Individual Sales Funnel Breakdown

-But for example’s sake, let’s say you do have one, and your sales funnel goes like this: people come from the web, then fill out a form and they join you list.
-Then they receive a free e-book or CD, followed by a five-step direct mail piece, and two phone calls from sales consultants to sell them on a coaching program.
+But for example’s sake, let’s say your sales funnel goes like this: people come from the web, then fill out a form and they join your list.
+Then they receive a free e-book or product, followed by an upsell for a video course, and then an offer to schedule a free consulation which is to convert the person into a coaching program.

 These 5 items above are some of the most important numbers to look at when you’re taking stock of your business and preparing for longevity and growth!